caiqueves/pr-review-agent/README.md

 The PR Review Agent was designed to be **plug-and-play**.

-To use it in any project, you only need to **copy the agent folder into the repository root** and **adjust the validation criteria written in Markdown**.
+To use it in any project, you only need to **copy the `.github`, `docs`, and `tools` folders into the repository root** and **adjust the validation criteria written in Markdown**.

+No additional code changes or configuration are required.

 ---